datopian/flowershow/site/content/index.md

 <div className="py-10 sm:px-2 lg:relative lg:px-0">
   <div className="prose dark:prose-invert mx-auto max-w-2xl px-4 lg:max-w-4xl lg:px-8 xl:px-12">
     <h2 className="text-center">Why the name?</h2>
-    Flowershow is about sharing your digital garden -- putting it "on show" to the world.
+    <p>Flowershow is about sharing your digital garden -- putting it "on show" to the world.
 And what do you have in your garden?
 Flowers!
-Hence "Flowershow": it shows off your digital garden to the world!
+Hence "Flowershow": it shows off your digital garden to the world!</p>
   </div>
 </div>